 I'm a member of the public or relative

-How members of the public of relatives can report a concern about a child or young person.
+How members of the public or relatives can report a concern about a child or young person.

 If a child or young person is in immediate danger, call 999.

-To request support, including for children with disabilities, or are worried about the safety or wellbeing of a child, call the IFD Monday-Friday, 9.00am-5.00pm on 01403 229900.
+To request support, including for children with disabilities, or are worried about the safety or wellbeing of a child, call the IFD Monday to Friday, 9am to 5pm on 01403 229900.

 If you would prefer you can also complete our online IFD Children's Portal.